LeoSL/js-memory-game/README.md

 ### 👩‍💻 Community resources used to improve game experience

 - shuffle function from http://stackoverflow.com/a/2450976 (ES6 converted)
-- fancyTimeFormat function from https://stackoverflow.com/questions/3733227 - ES6 converted
+- fancyTimeFormat function from https://stackoverflow.com/questions/3733227 (ES6 converted)